IBM-Cloud/terraform-provider-ibm/website/docs/r/is_share_mount_target.html.markdown

 The following attributes are exported:

+- `allow_ip_spoofing` - (Bool) Indicates whether source IP spoofing is allowed on this interface.
+If false, source IP spoofing is prevented on this interface.
+If true, source IP spoofing is allowed on this interface.
+  - `auto_delete` - (Bool) Indicates whether this virtual network interface will be automatically deleted when target is deleted
+  - `enable_infrastructure_nat` - (Bool) If `true`:- The VPC infrastructure performs any needed NAT operations.- `floating_ips` must not have more than one floating IP.If `false`:- Packets are passed unchanged to/from the network interface,  allowing the workload to perform any needed NAT operations.- `allow_ip_spoofing` must be `false`.- If the virtual network interface is attached:  - The target `resource_type` must be `bare_metal_server_network_attachment`.  - The target `interface_type` must not be `hipersocket`.
 - `mount_target` - The unique identifier of the share target
 - `created_at` - The date and time that the share target was created.
 - `href` - The URL for this share target.